166th Airlift Wing: History

-On 7 April 1962 the Delaware Air National Guard, with the 142nd Tactical Fighter Squadron, enlarged to "group status" as the 166th Air Transport Group and then was reassigned from the Tactical Air Command to the Military Air Transport Service.
-The Delaware Air National Guard gave up its F-86 Sabrejets for the four engine C-97 Stratocruiser cargo planes.
+On 7 April 1962 the Delaware Air National Guard, with the 142nd Tactical Fighter Squadron, enlarged to group status as the 166th Air Transport Group and then was reassigned from the Tactical Air Command to the Military Air Transport Service.
+The Delaware Air National Guard gave up its North American F-86 Sabres for the four engine Boeing C-97 Stratofreighter cargo planes.

 Dr. Harold Brown, Secretary of the Air Force, announced that effective 1 January 1966, the Military Air Transport Service would be redesignated as the Military Airlift Command.
 In addition to the name change certain Air National Guard units were also redesignated, including Delaware's.
 The unit was named the 166th Military Airlift Group.

 During the period from 1969 to 1971 the Delaware Air National Guard flew missions to Vietnam.

 On 9 April 1968, the Delaware Air National Guard was called to state duty to quell civil disturbance and violence in the city of Wilmington, Delaware.
 The unit was released from state duty after several weeks.
 However, many individuals remained on state duty through 20 January 1969.

-On 12 May 1971 the Delaware ANG changed its name from the 166th Military Airlift Group to the 166th Tactical Airlift Group and replaced its C-97s with C-130A Hercules turboprop cargo plane, and began transition from the Military Airlift Command to the Tactical Air Command.
+On 12 May 1971 the Delaware ANG changed its name to the 166th Tactical Airlift Group and replaced its C-97s with Lockheed C-130A Hercules turboprop cargo planes, and began transition from the Military Airlift Command to the Tactical Air Command.

-On 16 October 1985, the Delaware Air National Guard began replacing its aging, antiquated C-130A's with the delivery of a brand new factory fresh C-130H.
+On 16 October 1985, the Delaware Air National Guard began replacing its aging C-130As with the delivery of a brand new factory fresh C-130H.
 The last new C-130H aircraft arrived in January 1986.

 On 25 January 1991 selected units of the Delaware Air National Guard were activated for the Persian Gulf War known as Operation Desert Storm.
 A majority of the unit was stationed at Al Kharj Air Base, Saudi Arabia.
 Over 150 personnel deployed to six other locations in Europe and two stateside bases.
 The 166th Civil Engineer Squadron voluntarily deployed to Dover Air Force Base, Delaware and performed the monumental accomplishment of enlarging Dover's Mortuary capacity - the assignment was completed in a record 23 days.
 On 30 June 1991 the units/personnel were released from active duty performed in support of the Persian Gulf War.

-Another name change occurred on 16 March 1992, with the 166th Tactical Airlift Group being redesignated the 166th Airlift Group.
-In 1993 an Air Force reorganization placed the 166th under Air Combat Command.
+Another name change occurred on 16 March 1992, with the group being redesignated the 166th Airlift Group.
+In 1993 an Air Force reorganization placed the 166th under Air Combat Command if called to active duty.

-On 1 October 1995, the 166th Airlift Group was renamed the 166th Airlift Wing and was gained by the Air Mobility Command.
+On 1 October 1995, the group was renamed the 166th Airlift Wing and was gained by the Air Mobility Command.

 In 2021, the unit's 1984 C-130H2 aircraft departed and the wing received newer 1991 C-130H2.5 aircraft.